foss-xtensa/FreeRTOS-Kernel-Partner-Supported-Ports/Cadence/Xtensa/readme_xtensa.txt

   inter-processor interrupts (IPIs) mapped to core interrupts <= EXCM_LEVEL.
   Only coherent LX8 multicore configurations are supported at this time.

-- SMP support requires Xtensa toolchain version RJ-2024.4 (fully-patched) or later; version RJ-2025.5 is recommended.
-If RJ.4 is detected, the port Makefile will generate an SMP-specific header to set various parameters.
+- SMP support requires Xtensa toolchain version RJ-2025.5 or newer.

 - SMP mode is disabled by default for all configs.
 SMP mode is enabled by defining configNUMBER_OF_CORES > 1.
 For the Xtensa Demo suite, this